-Laubach; Teichmann 1996; Leuning et al. 1982; Tsvang et al. 1991).
-Many of the issues addressed in the 1994 workshop formed the scientific hypothesis for the special energy balance closure experiment EBEX-2000 (Oncley et al. 2007), but this campaign did not yield a complete solution to the problem.
-Since this time, much research has been done; at the beginning of the panel discussion Thomas Foken summarized many of these findings and the conclusions, mainly based on a presentation given at an iLEAPS workshop held in Boulder from January 26 to 28, 2006 on flux measurements in difficult conditions (Foken 2008).
+Leuning et al. 1982; Tsvang et al. 1991).
+Many of the issues addressed in the 1994 workshop formed the scientific hypothesis for the special Energy Balance Experiment (EBEX-2000; Oncley et al. 2007), but this campaign did not yield a complete solution to the problem.
+Since this time, much research has been done; at the beginning of the panel discussion, Thomas Foken summarized many of these findings and the conclusions, mainly based on a presentation given at an Integrated Land Ecosystem-Atmosphere Processes Study (iLEAPS) workshop held in Boulder, Colorado, from January 26-28, 2006 on flux measurements in difficult conditions (Foken 2008).